net-lisias-ksp/ScienceAlert/README.md

 ## Installation

-In your KSP GameData folder, delete any existing EditorExtensions folder.
-Download the zip file to your KSP GameData folder and unzip.﻿
+In your KSP GameData folder, delete any existing `ScienceAlert` folder.
+Download the zip file to your KSP GameData folder and unzip.

 ### Dependencies